sekerefe/TRPolEcon_Public/README.md

 - **The Turkish Political Economy Deep Research Library** is a dataset that uses major AI tools such as Gemini and Perplexity to analyze economists' contributions and create biographical summaries.
 This dataset provides AI-generated life stories of selected authors,
 - **The Turkish Political Economy Timeline of Events** is a dataset that chronicles major events, including significant publications and political developments since the 1800s,
 - **The Turkish Political Economy Schools and Departments Directory** is a dataset containing a list of institutions that have offered economics courses.
 This directory tracks the historical development of economics education in Turkish institutions from the Ottoman era to modern times.
+- **The Turkish Political Economy List of Economics Courses and Lecturers (Where Available)** is a dataset cataloging economics courses offered throughout the Ottoman Empire and the Republic of Türkiye.
+The dataset includes lecturer names when available and provides source citations for all entries.
+- **The Turkish Political Economy Periodicals Library** is a catalog of economics periodicals published since the 1850s, including their publication years.
+Full source citations accompany all entries.
+- **The Turkish Political Economy Index of Institutions** is a dataset containing the names of a selection of institutions mentioned in this project.
+A brief description of each institution is also provided.
+- **The Turkish Political Economy Glossary** is a specialized dictionary of terms unique to Ottoman Turkish and Modern Turkish economic discourse.
+This resource is designed for international readers unfamiliar with Türkiye's institutional history and specialized terminology.

 ---